hinge-health/gha-static-code-analysis/README.md

 ## Static Code Analysis Workflow

-The `static-code-analysis.yml` workflow uses SonarSources [scanner action](https://github.com/SonarSource/sonarqube-scan-action) to scan the code base of a repository based on the calling workflows `on` action, and sends the static code analysis and code coverage data to a SonarQube/SonarCloud instance.
+The `static-code-analysis.yml` workflow uses SonarSources [scanner action](https://github.com/SonarSource/sonarqube-scan-action) to scan the code base of a repository based on a calling workflow `on` action, and sends the static code analysis and code coverage data to a SonarQube/SonarCloud instance.

-For more information on what SonarQube is please refer to this [guru](https://fixme.com) document.
+For more information on what SonarQube is please read over this guru card: [SonarQube - Static Code Analysis Tool](https://app.getguru.com/card/ca87zp4i/SonarQube-Static-Code-Analysis-Tool-)

-This workflow will `NOT` cause builds or pr's to fail if static code analysis scanner fails to pass the quality profile set for the underlying repository.
-This reusable action is only meant to display PR decorations and send static code analysis data to the companys SonarQube instance.
+This workflow will `NEVER` cause builds or pull requests to fail if the action reports failures based on the quality profile set for the repository.
+This reusable action is only meant to display pull request decorations and send static code analysis data to the companies SonarQube instance.

 ### How to use the `static-code-analysis.yml` workflow